 As someone 65 plus, Doreen shared how frustrating – and frightening – the trial-and-error process was.

 “I began to see one doctor, then another, to help deal with my depression.
 They tried many, many different medications and none seemed to work.
 The medications made me worse and worse,” Doreen said.
 “I was getting frightened and was having to go to the hospital.
 I felt my psychiatrists wouldn’t listen to me – they just keep changing the medicines.”

-Doreen’s doctor ordered the GeneSight test, which analyzes how a person’s genes may affect their outcomes with medications commonly prescribed to treat depression and other mental health conditions.
+Doreen’s doctor ordered the GeneSight test, which analyzes how a person’s genes may affect their outcomes with medications commonly prescribed to treat depression, anxiety, ADHD and other psychiatric conditions.
 The test provides the doctor with information about which medications may require dose adjustments, may be less likely to work, or may have an increased risk of side effects based on the patient’s genetic makeup.